No Products in the Cart

 Starting with solid cables we can base off their benefits that they are going to have a disadvantage in their flexibility.
 Solid cable usually have a maximum bend radius of 4 X their cable OD.
 So when more flexibility is needed solid cable won't give you the performance you want.
 It really depends on your installation.
 There shouldn't be much flex requirements in your cables backbone so solid cable should be fine.
 But behind computers and connecting panels you absolutely want stranded.

 Stranded cables tend to have more performance disadvantages than solid cables.
 The affect you want to know here is attenuation.
 It's been shown that stranded cable has anywhere between 20 - 50% more attenuation than solid cables at longer distances.
 The reason for this is the way that stranded conductors are created.
 With the multiple strands of copper forming one wire your cable will have spaces between the strands.
 You can refer to the image above to see the spacing between the wires in stranded cables.
 This reduces performance at longer distances because current tends to travel at the surface of conductors.
-With stranded conductors not being as solid and straight as "solid cables" the current is not as smooth as stranded cables.
+With stranded conductors not being as solid and straight as "solid cables" the current is not as smooth as solid cables.
 Over longer distances this can compound and why it's important to keep stranded cable runs shorter in length when possible.

 Each of these cable types has their time and place.
 Are you running cable inside the walls of your home?
 Look to solid cables as your options.
 Are you running cable from routers or patch panels to your end devices?
 Then look to stranded cables as your cable of choice.
 Getting the choice of conductors right is one thing but remember to always make sure that your cables are 100% pure copper !
 Pure solid copper and pure stranded copper will give your network top performance and doubly important, pass code, etc.